Snownee/Lychee/original_docs/recipe.md

     | assembling | actions that running before the result is displayed ^optional^ | [PostAction](post-action.md) \| [PostAction](post-action.md)[]        |

 ??? example

-    With the uses of the [`set_item`](post-action.md#set-item-set_item) action, you can customize the remainders and dynamically change the crafting result.

     ```json
     {